-SOURCE: USGS; RBF, 2012; ESA, 2012.
+SOURCE: USGS; RBF, 2012; ESA, 2013

-A USACE Section 404 permit (Appendix B) allowing the fill of these vernal pools mirrored the mitigation requirements outlined in the BO, which requires restoration of vernal pools at a 5:1 ratio with at least 18 of 32 restored pools supporting San Diego fairy shrimp.
+restored (created) pools supporting San Diego fairy shrimp.
 The Regional Water Quality Control Board (RWQCB) issued a Section 401 Water Quality Certification that is consistent with the USACE's mitigation requirements.

-The mitigation effort included the restoration of a vernal pool system which consisted of restoring 14 existing degraded pools and creating 18 pools within the single 1-acre restoration site.
-Restoration included inoculum and plant material collection, grading, invasive species control, inoculation with salvaged materials, the installation of salvaged plants and seeds, and the installation of four artificial burrowing owl burrows, herpetological cover-boards, and bee blocks.
-Vernal pool inoculum, seeds and plant materials were salvaged from the impact and restoration sites, and also collected from a road rut pool adjacent to the east side of the restoration site and the Otay Mesa High School vernal pool site (adjacent to the west side of the restoration site and within the Otay Mesa West Preserve).
+The mitigation effort included the restoration of a vernal pool system which consisted of enhancing 14 existing, degraded pools and creating 18 pools within the single 1.05-acre restoration site.
+Restoration included inoculum and plant material collection, grading, invasive species control, inoculation with salvaged materials, installation of salvaged plants and seeds, and installation of four artificial burrowing owl (Athene cunicularia) burrows, herpetological coverboards, and bee blocks.
+Vernal pool inoculum, seeds and plant materials were salvaged from the impact and restoration sites, and collected from both the San Ysidro High School (SYHS) vernal pool site (adjacent to the west side of the restoration site and within the Otay Mesa West Preserve) and a road rut adjacent to the east side of the restoration site.

-1.1 Purpose
+1.2 Purpose

-The purpose of this annual report is to document the post-restoration success of restoration activities to date and to monitor and report on progress towards mitigation goals, as identified in the Vernal Pool Restoration Plan (Helix 2011, as amended by TAIC 2011), and specific permit requirements.
+The purpose of this annual report is to document the post-restoration success of restoration activities to date and to monitor and report on progress towards mitigation goals, as identified in the Vernal Pool Restoration Plan (Helix, 2011; as amended by TAIC, 2011; Appendix A), and specific permit requirements.
 Annual reports are a requirement of all permits for impacts to vernal pools and vernal pool species.

-The vernal pool restoration project is being implemented in compliance with the following regulatory agency authorizations: Department of the Army Permit No. SPL-2009-00028-LLC, the Biological Opinion (FWS-SDG-09BO258-11F0076), and the Water Quality Certification No. 09C-017 (WDID 9-000001990).
-In accordance with these authorizations, an approximate one-acre vernal pool restoration site has been installed within the City's West Otay Mesa Parcel B Vernal Pool Preserve.
+The vernal pool restoration project is being implemented in compliance with the following regulatory agency authorizations: USACE Permit No. SPL-2009-00028-LLC, the BO (FWS-SDG-09BO258-11F0076), and the RWQCB Water Quality Certification No. 09C-017 (WDID 9-000001990).
+In accordance with these authorizations, a 1.05-acre vernal pool restoration site has been installed within the City's West Otay Mesa Parcel B Vernal Pool Preserve.
 Installation was completed on March 23, 2012.

-1.2 Goals
+1.3 Goals

-Per the restoration plan, the overall goal of this mitigation effort is to increase the functions and services of existing vernal pool habitat and create additional high quality vernal pools to an extent that would, at a minimum, replace the functions and services lost by construction of Vista Del Mar Elementary School.
-A further goal is the restoration of San Diego fairy shrimp habitat at the site.
-At the conclusion of this five year restoration effort, it is expected that functions and services (water filtration, sensitive wildlife and plant habitat) that are currently being performed by the existing pools would be improved.
-The condition of the restored vernal pools would be documented by monitoring the following (1) fairy shrimp, by wet season sampling, (2) hydrology, (3) surrounding upland vegetation, (4) vernal pool flora, and (5) condition of vernal pool wetlands, by conducting a California Rapid Assessment Method (CRAM) assessment.
-Specific permit requirements are detailed in Project Background, below.
+Per the Vernal Pool Restoration Plan (Helix, 2011; as amended by TAIC, 2011; Appendix A), the overall goal of this mitigation effort is to increase the functions and services of pre-existing degraded vernal pool habitat and create additional high quality vernal pools to an extent that would, at a minimum, replace the functions and services lost by removal of vernal pools due to construction of Vista Del Mar Elementary School.
+An additional goal is the restoration of San Diego fairy shrimp habitat at the restoration site.
+At the conclusion of this five-year restoration effort, it is expected that functions and services (e.g., water filtration, sensitive wildlife and plant habitat) that were being performed by the pre-existing degraded pools prior to restoration would be improved.
+The condition of the restored vernal pools would be documented by monitoring: (1) fairy shrimp, by wet season sampling, (2) hydrology, (3) surrounding upland vegetation, (4) vernal pool flora, and (5) condition of vernal pool wetlands, by conducting a California Rapid Assessment Method (CRAM) assessment.
+Specific permit requirements are detailed below.

-1.3 Project Background
+1.4 Project Background

-1.3.1 Permit Requirements
+1.4.1 Permit Requirements

-The permitting agencies (USACE, USFWS, RWQCB) have included specific criteria which must be met in order for mitigation to be deemed successful.
+The permitting agencies (i.e., USACE, USFWS, and RWQCB) have included specific criteria which must be met in order for mitigation to be deemed successful.
 The general mitigation requirements are included in Table 1.
-Mitigation requirements identified in the Section 404 and 401 permits and the BO, including specific success criteria and required methods, were incorporated into the Vernal Pool Restoration Plan (Helix 2011, as amended by TAIC 2011).
+Mitigation requirements identified in the Section 404 and 401 permits and the BO, including specific success criteria and required methods, were incorporated into the Vernal Pool Restoration Plan (Helix, 2011; as amended by TAIC, 2011; Appendix A).
 These permit documents are appended (Appendix B).